 PLEASE NOTE The Counselling Service is currently undergoing changes through the summer 2019 - please visit our new home in Senate House on central campus or call 02476 575570 for details

-Overall, 98% of those using the service who completed the feedback survey in 2016-17 would recommend the University Counselling Service face to face service to others.
+Overall, 94% of those using the service who completed the feedback survey in 2017-18 would recommend the Counselling Service face to face service to others.

-It is important to read the following information before registering so you are clear about the process:
+It is important to read the following information before booking an appointment so you are clear about the process:

 How the face-to-face counselling service works:

-- After you’ve registered, call to arrange your appointment (either by phone or in person) and you’ll be offered a one-to-one appointment with one of our team of counselling professionals.
+- After you’ve submitted your enquiry, you'll receive a message response then you can call to arrange your appointment (either by phone or in person) and you’ll be offered a one-to-one appointment with one of our team of counselling professionals.
 In the 50 minute session, you can outline your concerns to the counsellor who will work with you to help you to explore and understand your issues so that you can manage them more effectively.

 - It may be that your counsellor offers you a follow-on appointment which you can schedule in for some time in the future (any time from a week to a term) where you can meet up with the same counsellor.

 - Some people may benefit from a course of counselling sessions.
-Your counsellor may offer you a series of appointments or book them with you as you go on.
+Your counsellor may offer you a series of appointments booked with you as you go on.